Application Rounds & Early Decision

 There are two primary advantages to applying as an Early Decision applicant.

 First, a higher percentage of students are admitted in Early Decision—as the pool of applicants is smaller than in Regular Decision.
-If you are confident that Denison is the right fit for you, we encourage you to consider applying as an Early Decision.
+If you are confident that Denison is the right fit for you, we encourage you to consider applying as an Early Decision applicant.

 Second, you find out if you’ve been admitted sooner!
 ED applicants typically receive their admission decisions about 1 month after each ED deadline (RD applicants receive decisions in mid-March).
 The ED1 deadline is November 15 and ED2 deadline is January 15.
 There is no difference in how applicants are reviewed between the ED1 and ED2 rounds.

-Absolutely, as long as you do so before February 1st.
-You should email us at email@example.com to let us know you would like to make this change, and we will require you complete the early decision agreement (requiring your signature, along with a parent’s and counselor’s signatures.)
+Absolutely, as long as you do so before February 20th.
+You should email us at firstname.lastname@example.org to let us know you would like to make this change, and we will require you complete the early decision agreement (requiring your signature, along with a parent’s and a counselor’s signatures.)

 Application & Admission Evaluation